escherlies/chromium-extension-to-nix-expr/README.md

 Since this extension is not published to the Chrome Web Store, you'll need to install it in developer mode:

 1. Download or clone this repository to your local machine
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open your Chromium-based browser and navigate to the extensions page (e.g., `chrome://extensions/`)
 3. Enable "Developer mode" by toggling the switch in the top-right corner
 4. Click "Load unpacked" and select the directory containing the extension files
-5. The extension should now be installed and visible in your Chrome toolbar
+5. The extension should now be installed and visible in your browser toolbar

 You can also use the justfile to help with installation: